 As Nintendo Switch fans know all too well, price gouging is a real problem in the gaming market.
 Nintendo Switch price gougers routinely buy up supplies, then take advantage of rising demand by adding $100 to $150 to the price.
 We’re seeing something similar happen with the best PS5 headsets.

-Case in point, the Sony Pulse 3D is currently sold out on GameStop, Walmart and other popular retailers.
-However, you can still find these popular headsets for sale from third-party sellers on Amazon and eBay.
-Amazon resellers are pricing the Sony Pulse 3D at $200, twice the retail price of $99.
+Case in point, when the Sony Pulse 3D was sold out at GameStop, Walmart and other popular retailers, price gougers stepped into the fold.
+On Amazon, resellers were pricing the Sony Pulse 3D as high as $200, twice the retail price of $99.
 On eBay, you can find Pulse 3D headsets starting at $160, which is still a steep markup.
+And now that the official PS5 headsets are back in stock, price gougers have moved onto popular alternatives like the Steel Series Arctis 9 and Arctis 7.

 The Best PS5 Headsets from Sony & Other Brands